MadBomber/aia/man/aia.1.md

 `--speak`
 : Simple implementation.
 Uses the "say" command to speak the response.
 Fun with --chat

+`--sm`, `--speech_model` *MODEL NAME*
+: Which OpenAI LLM to use for text-to-speech (TTS) - default: tts-1

+`--voice` *VOICE NAME*
+: Which voice to use when speaking text.
+If its "siri" and the platform is a Mac, then the CLI utility "say" is used.
+Any other name will be used with OpenAI - default: alloy

 `--terse`
 : Add a clause to the prompt text that instructs the backend to be terse in its response.

+`--tm`, `--transcription_model` *MODEL NAME*
+: Which OpenAI LLM to use for audio-to-text - default: whisper-1

 `--version`
 : Print Version - default is false